OpenTSDB/opentsdb.net/docs/source/user_guide/configuration.rst

    E.g. /tmp/opentsdb", "", "--cachedir"
    "tsd.http.request.enable_chunked", "Boolean", "Optional", "Whether or not to enable incoming chunk support for the HTTP RPC", "false", ""
    "tsd.http.request.max_chunk", "Integer", "Optional", "The maximum chunk size to support for incoming HTTP requests.", "4096", ""
+   "tsd.http.show_stack_trace", "Boolean", "Optional", "Whether or not to return the stack trace with an API query response when an exception occurs.", "false", ""
    "tsd.http.staticroot", "String", "Required", "Location of a directory where static files, such as javascript files for the web interface, are located.
    E.g. /opt/opentsdb/staticroot", "", "--staticroot"
    "tsd.network.async_io", "Boolean", "Optional", Whether or not to use NIO or tradditional blocking IO", "True", "--async-io"